 Crossbar on a LightRail 3.5; Absolutely not!

 Question: Can we put a homemade crossbar or even a LightRail 5.0 crossbar on a LightRail 3.5 Kit or a LightRail 4.0 Kit?
 Then, can we hang two indoor grow lights side by side on our very clever creation?
 Answer: No!
 And this is a perfect example of what not to do.
 We looked this one up on the FAQs page and the exact reply was this.
 “The lateral stability isn’t there for that and there are balance issues.
 It would lead to accelerated wear and maybe even catastrophic failure…..”
 So, we believe them and we are saying it’s a bad idea.
-And, this is an example of Frankensteining light mover growing equipment that would make us look seriously foolish.
+And, this is an example of Frankensteining light mover growing equipment that goes beyond the intended function and product capability.

 Smart idea to split those light mover rails